dumpacson/Blood-Bank-Donation-System/README.md

 ## Introduction

 This blood bank management system application was created based on the needs of a blood bank management team.
 The system aims to provide information on all the process that goes into a blood donation.
 The system will also provide the functionality of registering online to new donors and making an appointment to avoid wasting time.
 Already registered donors can also see all their past donations in one view making it easy if they ever want to look through and check.
 On the admin/doctor side, they can view the details of all the donations made and the details of all the donors in 2 separate views.
 They can handle the data needed to manage blood donations and donor's information.
 There will also be a view of all the available blood bags in the bank.

 ## Objective

 The general objectives of this web application are to develop a reliable, convenient and is easy to use for everyone who wishes to donate blood.
 Our goals are as stated below.

-- For donors who want to inform themselves of all the process that goes into a blood donation.
+- Provide information for donors who want to inform themselves of all the process that goes into a blood donation.

 - For donors who would prefer to register and make an appointment ahead of time to avoid wasting time.